-With a Web-based utility, it is easy to configure and manage the rouer.
-The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a Web browser, such as Microsoft Internet Explorer, Mozilla Firefox or Apple Safari.
+With the web management page, it is easy to configure and manage the router.
+The webbased utility can be used on any Windows, Macintosh or UNIX OS with a web browser, such as Microsoft Internet Explorer, Mozilla Firefox or Apple Safari.

-Follow the steps below to log into your router.
+Follow the steps below to log in to your router.